Margaret Truman

 Mary Margaret Truman Daniel (February 17, 1924 – January 29, 2008) was an American classical soprano, actress, journalist, radio and television personality, writer, and New York socialite.
 She was the only child of President Harry S. Truman and First Lady Bess Truman.
 While her father was president during the years 1945 to 1953, Margaret regularly accompanied him on campaign trips, such as the 1948 countrywide whistle-stop campaign lasting several weeks.
-She also appeared at important White House and political events during those years, being a favorite with the media.
+She also appeared at important White House and political events during those years and was a favorite with the media.

-After graduating from George Washington University in 1946, she embarked on a career as a coloratura soprano, beginning with a concert appearance with the Detroit Symphony Orchestra in 1947.
+After graduating from George Washington University in 1946, Truman embarked on a career as a coloratura soprano, beginning with a concert appearance with the Detroit Symphony Orchestra in 1947.
 She appeared in concerts with orchestras throughout the United States and in recitals throughout the U.S. through 1956.
-She made recordings for RCA Victor, and made television appearances on programs like What's My Line? and The Bell Telephone Hour.
+She made recordings for RCA Victor, and made television appearances on programs such as What's My Line? and The Bell Telephone Hour.

-In 1957, Truman abandoned her singing career to pursue a career as a journalist and radio personality, when she became the co-host of the program Weekday with Mike Wallace.
-She also wrote articles as an independent journalist, for a variety of publications in the 1960s and 1970s.
-She later became the successful author of a series of murder mysteries, and a number of works on U.S. First Ladies and First Families, including well-received biographies of her father, President Harry S. Truman and mother Bess Truman.
+In 1957, one year after her marriage, Truman abandoned her singing career to pursue a career as a journalist and radio personality when she became the cohost of the program Weekday with Mike Wallace.
+She also wrote articles as an independent journalist for a variety of publications in the 1960s and 1970s.
+Truman later became the successful author of a series of murder mysteries as well as a number of works on first ladies their families, including well-received biographies of her father.

-She was married to journalist Clifton Daniel, managing editor of The New York Times.
-The couple had four children, and were prominent New York socialites who often hosted events for the New York elite.
+Truman was married to journalist Clifton Daniel, managing editor of The New York Times.
+The couple had four sons and lived in a Park Avenue apartment.

 Early life

-Mary Margaret was born at Delaware Street in Independence, Missouri, on February 17, 1924, and was christened Mary Margaret Truman (for her aunt Mary Jane Truman and maternal grandmother Margaret Gates Wallace), but was called Margaret from early childhood.
-She attended school in Independence until her father's 1934 election to the United States Senate, after which her education was split between schools in Washington, D.C. and Independence.
+Mary Margaret Truman was born at 219 North Delaware Street in Independence, Missouri, on February 17, 1924 and was named for her aunt Mary Jane Truman and maternal grandmother Margaret Gates Wallace, but she was called Margaret from early childhood.
+She took voice and piano lessons as a child (at the encouragement of her father, who famously played piano) and attended public school in Independence until her father's 1934 election to the United States Senate, after which her education was split between public schools in Independence and Gunston Hall School, a private school for girls in Washington, D.C.